mildew-stank/Mugen_Predeemer/README.md

 Download [Python](https://www.python.org/) and run "pip install -r requirements.txt" in a terminal from the project directory, or run "pip install pyqt5" and "pip install requests" from any directory.

 # Known issues
 Twitch rewards and predictions are only available to partnered streamers, not developers.
 I have no way to properly test this program, so keep an eye on the status bar at the bottom for errors.
 A detailed error log will be generated in the *cache* folder.
-The worst that can happen is you'll end up having to managing the rewards and predictions on your own.
+The worst that can happen is you'll end up having to manage the rewards and predictions on your own.